qatarcars

 Qatar Cars provides a more internationally-focused, modern cars-based demonstration dataset.
 It mirrors many of the columns in mtcars, but uses (1) non-US-centric makes and models, (2) 2025 prices, and (3) metric measurements, making it more appropriate for use as an example dataset outside the United States.
 It includes almost exactly the same variables as the mtcars dataset:

-• length, width, and height (all in meters)
+• length, width, and height: Length, width, and height of the car (in meters)

-• fuel economy (measured in liters per 100 km)
+• economy: Fuel economy of the car (in liters per 100 km)

 The original data was compiled by Paul Musgrave in January 2025 and is mostly sourced from YallaMotors Qatar.
 See Paul’s writeup of the background and purpose of the data.